Charlesmendez/healthGPT/README.md

 Installation:
-To use HealthGPT, clone the repository and insert your ChatGPT API Key into the TextRecognition file.
+To use HealthGPT, clone the repository and add a Config.plist file with the name APIKey including your API Key.
 Access to GPT-4 is a prerequisite.
 The app is compatible with Apple Watches capable of blood oxygen measurement and requires iOS 17.1 or later.